overnetti/usenix_slackbot/README.md

 - User will need to use the slash commands in a DM with the bot for the program to execute.
 - If the channel already exists, the bot will print out the channel name and let the user know it exists before skipping it.
 - Slackbot will need to be set up in the workspace and will need to be allowed permissions to read messages, write messages, create channels, and update topics and descriptions.
+- The bot has only ever ran on a local ngrok server.
 - This project does not include the .env file and will need to be created.